New to custom rates? Read the first article in this series for an introduction to Custom Rates.

 What prerequisites are there?

-- Admin permissions or restricted permissions to View discounts and Manage discounts.
+- Admin or restricted permissions to View discounts and Manage discounts.

 - Duration rates are available for those using All Day, Nightly, and Flex Time only, not Timeslots.

-- Your account must have access to products (Inventory > Products), which is a key feature of our newest version of Checkfront.
+- Your account must have access to products (Inventory > Products), a key feature of our new version of Checkfront.
+This feature is not available for use with items (Inventory > Items) in our classic version. → Learn more about products.

 What is a Multi Duration Rate?Back to top